Illustration of different colours and shapes coming out of a person's head. © Recipes for Wellbeing

 • Eudaimonic happiness is achieved through having a sense of purpose in life, that offers a deeper meaning to why you do what you do.
 Check out our recipe “The art of happiness” to find out more about eudaimonic happiness.

 Both contribute to your overall well being, for different reasons.
-While you can plan regular events to experience hedonic happiness, eudaimonic happiness is something you must practice regularly.
+While you can plan regular events to experience hedonic happiness, eudaimonic happiness is something you must practise regularly.
 In fact, as we explore in our recipe “Hardwiring happiness”, you can learn to rewire your brain to be happy.
 Neuroscientists and psychologists have carved out tangible ways for you to invite hedonic happiness into your life through scientifically-proven actions that help you cultivate joy every day.

 This recipe invokes the idea that happiness is an inside job and It is inspired by the work of the team at Mission Joy, led by His Holiness the Dalai Lama and the late Archbishop Desmond Tutu.
 It has been adapted by our wellbeing content creator, Marissa Del Mistro.